kyutcho/sds_challenge_4/README.md

 # sds_challenge_4

-refer to challenge.ipynb for the project specifics
+- Refer to challenge.ipynb for the project specifics